openmiblab/tristan-human-firstinhuman/README.md

 pip install -r requirements.txt
 ```

-The folder *build* contains the output of the analysis.
-To reproduce it, delete the *build* folder and run the script **src/run.py**.
+The folder **build** contains the output of the analysis.
+To reproduce it, delete the **build** folder and run the script **src/run.py**.
 This takes less than a minute on a standard laptop computer and should recreate all results in the *build* folder.

-Alternatively run the jupyter notebook [src/run.ipynb](https://github.com/openmiblab/tristan-human-stage-3-analysis/blob/main/src/run.ipynb) which reproduces all results interactively and has explanations and results interleaved with the code for better understanding of the metholodology.
+Alternatively run the jupyter notebook [src/run.ipynb](https://github.com/openmiblab/tristan-human-stage-3-analysis/blob/main/src/run.ipynb) which reproduces all results interactively and has explanations and results interleaved with the code for better understanding of the methodology.

 ## 	📄 Code structure

-The **src** folder contains all the source code, with the top level entry scripts *run.py* and [src/run.ipynb](https://github.com/openmiblab/tristan-human-stage-3-analysis/blob/main/src/run.ipynb).
+The **src** folder contains all the source code, with the top level entry scripts **run.py** and [src/run.ipynb](https://github.com/openmiblab/tristan-human-stage-3-analysis/blob/main/src/run.ipynb).
 These call functions in the subfolder *stages*.

 The **build** folder contains the output of the top level scripts.
 It can be deleted and will be fully rebuilt when running the script.
-The *build* folder has the following contents:
+The **build** folder has the following contents:

-- *Report.pdf* is a compact summary of all key outputs.
-It is built in LaTeX and the folder *Report_source* contains the source LaTeX files.
+- **Report.pdf** is a compact summary of all key outputs.
+It is built in LaTeX and the folder **Report_source** contains the source LaTeX files.
-- *Data*: contains the downloaded data and their modifications by the script *src/stages/data.py*.
+- **Data**: contains the downloaded data and their modifications by the script **src/stages/data.py**.
-- *Figs*: Figures produced by *src/stages/plot.py*.
+- **Figs**: Figures produced by **src/stages/plot.py**.
-- *Tables*: tables and numerical results produced by *src/stages/desc.py* and *src/stages/calc.py*.
+- **Tables**: tables and numerical results produced by **src/stages/desc.py** and **src/stages/calc.py**.

 ## ❤️ Citation